-As of June 30, 2012, the Company had the power to vote 83.9% of the voting shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
+As of June 30, 2013, the Company had the power to vote 84.5% of the voting shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTCBB: SFEF).
 This percentage includes the power to vote an approximately 4% interest in the common stock in Santa Fe owned by the Company's Chairman and President pursuant to a voting trust agreement entered into on June 30, 1998.

 Santa Fe's revenue is primarily generated through the management of its 68.8% owned subsidiary, Portsmouth Square, Inc. ("Portsmouth"), a public company (OTCBB: PRSI).
-InterGroup also directly owns approximately 12.5% of the common stock of Portsmouth.
+InterGroup also directly owns approximately 12.9% of the common stock of Portsmouth.
 Portsmouth has a 50.0% limited partnership interest in Justice Investors ("Justice", "the Partnership" or "the Hotel") and serves as one of the two general partners.
 The other general partner, Evon Corporation ("Evon"), served as the managing general partner until December 1, 2008 at which time Portsmouth assumed the role of managing general partner.
 As discussed in Note 2, the financial statements of Justice are consolidated with those of the Company.

 Justice owns a 543-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the Hotel) and related facilities including a five level underground parking garage.
 The Hotel is operated by the partnership as a full service Hilton brand hotel pursuant to a Franchise License Agreement with Hilton Hotels Corporation.
 Justice also has a Management Agreement with Prism Hospitality L.P.
 (Prism) to perform the day-to-day management functions of the Hotel.
+The parking garage that is part of the Hotel property is managed by Ace Parking pursuant to a contract with the Partnership.
+Justice also leases a portion of the lobby level of the Hotel to a day spa operator.